Old Spice: Advertising

 In early 2016, Old Spice introduced a new brand character, the Legendary Man, with two TV commercials, "Rocket Car" and "Whale", to launch the Hardest Working Collection.
 Old Spice also launched a series of digital infomercials with Canadian actor Steven Ogg.
 Later in 2016, the brand introduced two additional Old Spice characters, actors Thomas Beaudoin and Alberto Cardenas, in an advertising campaign for the Red Zone product collection.

 Old Spice has sponsored many cars throughout the NASCAR world from 2004 to 2010.
 They first sponsored Ricky Craven at Talladega in 2004, then moved to Tony Stewart in Busch Races with Joe Gibbs Racing and Kevin Harvick Incorporated.
 In 2009, they followed Stewart when he formed his own team and car number 14 car for 2009 and 2010 with a win at Watkins Glen.
 Old Spice returned to NASCAR in 2019 to sponsor Corey LaJoie and Go Fas Racing's 32 car for the 2019 Daytona 500.
 The car had a unique design in which Corey LaJoie's face was designed on the hood of the car.
 The team finished 18th in that race.
 Old Spice was also featured as the sponsor of John C. Reilly's character, Cal Naughton Jr., in the 2006 comedy Talladega Nights.
+The brand returned to the sport for a one-off appearance in 2023, sponsoring Chase Briscoe and Stewart–Haas Racing's 14 car for the 2023 YellaWood 500.

 In 2019, Old Spice named actor, comedian, and writer Deon Cole as its global brand ambassador for its five-piece line.

 In January 2020, Old Spice brought back their viral 2010 campaign "Smell Like a Man, Man" to celebrate the tenth anniversary of the original commercial, and worked with Wieden + Kennedy once again for the reboot.

+Since the 1990s many Old Spice commercials have featured an eight-note penny whistle tune inspired by a sea shanty.

 Awards

 Old Spice has accumulated 37 awards as of 2016 at the Cannes Lions International Festival of Creativity.
-Most notably, the brand was awarded two Gold Cannes Lions for Creative Effectiveness for "The Man Your Man Could Smell Like" in 2011 and "Smellcome to Manhood" in 2016.
+The brand was awarded two Gold Cannes Lions for Creative Effectiveness for "The Man Your Man Could Smell Like" in 2011 and "Smellcome to Manhood" in 2016.
+The former also won the Primetime Creative Arts Emmy Award for Outstanding Commercial in 2010.